ejpcmac/git-z/README.md

 Copyright © 2023-2025 Jean-Philippe Cugnet

-This project is licensed under the [GNU General Public License 3.0](LICENSE).
+This project is licensed under the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).

+The configuration and commit templates are dual-licensed under the [CC0 1.0 Universal](./LICENSES/CC0-1.0.txt) license OR the [GNU General Public License 3.0](./LICENSES/GPL-3.0-only.txt).

+Some configuration files are licensed under other licenses.

+This repository follows the [REUSE](https://reuse.software/) specification.
+Please check the individual files for their exact licensing.